 - Both the box and the band on the foot include the word Cadeau, which translates into gift in French.

 - The Friends and Family seemed packed to the gills with tobacco (although definitely not overfilled) and seemed to take quite a long time to burn.

 - Usually we try to tell you, the faithful reader, where you can purchase a specific cigar we review, but with the Viaje Friends and Family, I am not sure that the retailers who receive them will even sell them.
 Honestly, your best bet is to call up some of the major Viaje retailers in your area that you have relationships with and ask, and you might get lucky.

-- The final smoking time was exactly 1 hour and 45 minutes to finish.
+- The final smoking time was exactly one hour and 45 minutes to finish.